 Quality Management and Patient Safety Programs Drug Utilization Review (DUR)

 We receive the majority of prescription claims electronically for payment.
-Within seconds our systems record the member’s claim and review the past prescription history for potential medication-related problems.
+Within seconds, our systems record the member’s claim and review past prescription history for potential medication-related problems.
 DUR helps review for potentially harmful medication interactions, inappropriate utilization and other adverse medication events to maximize therapy effectiveness within the appropriate medication usage parameters.
 There are two types of DUR programs: concurrent and retrospective.